gramoli/gramoli.github.io/_posts/2026-05-08-securing-the-offchain-ecosystem-with-decentralisation.md

 ---

 As hacks multiply, the Redbelly choice of regulation-compliant decentralisation has proved effective numerous times to cope with trusting off-chain sources.
-This type of problem has been most recently illustrated with the Kelp DAO attack that drained US$ 292M.
+This type of problems has been most recently illustrated with the Kelp DAO attack that drained US$ 292M.
 While this hack involved
 LayerZero that Redbelly uses, it could not have impacted the Redbelly Network thanks to its inherent decentralisation strategy.

 ### Summary